mozilla/addons-server/docs/topics/api/abuse.rst

     :<json string|null reason: The reason for the report.
 The accepted values are documented in the :ref:`table below <abuse-addon-reason-parameter>`.
     :<json string|null reporter_name: The provided name of the reporter, if not authenticated.
     :<json string|null reporter_email: The provided email of the reporter, if not authenticated.
+    :<json string|null illegal_category: The type of illegal content - only required when the reason is set to ``illegal``.
+The accepted values are documented in this :ref:`table <abuse-report-illegal_category-parameter>`.
     :>json object|null reporter: The user who submitted the report, if authenticated.
     :>json int reporter.id: The id of the user who submitted the report.
     :>json string reporter.name: The name of the user who submitted the report.